hltdi/HornMorpho/README5.0.md

 - `'lemma'`

 	The word's lemma.
 For nouns and adjectives, this is the stem, that is, the form of the word with no prefixes or suffixes.
-For Amharic and Tigrinya verbs, this is the third person singular masculine perfective form.
+For verbs, this is the third person singular masculine perfective form.

 		(36)
 		>>> w = hm.anal('a', "ያነጋግሩታል")
 		>>> w[0]['lemma']
 		'አነጋገረ'

-	For Oromo verbs, the lemma is the infinitive.

-		>>> w = hm.anal('o', "dubbattani")
-		w[0]['lemma']
-		'dubbachuu'

 - `'root'`

 	For nouns this is the same as the lemma.
-For Amharic and Tigrinya verbs, it consists of the consonants in the verb's root, followed by a letter representing the root's class.
+For verbs, it consists of the consonants in the verb's root, followed by a letter representing the root's class.
 For some Amharic roots, HM uses the characters እ or ይ to represent consonants that were pronounced at some point in the language's history but now only affect the particular vowels that appear.

 		(37)